ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

   ? token-ids: [+ token-id],  ; Specify multiple tokens associated to one account }

-; The extendable new type should be assumed to be generally ignored by the ; watch-only wallets.
-; In the case where a specific offline signer and a specific watch-only wallet ; agree to implement an extendable new type, this one could be used in order ; to synchronize an additional information regarding the shared accounts ; (e.g. the information "Hidden: true" added to a coin could indicate to the ; watch-only wallet not to display to the user the associated accounts).

 account = 1
 token-ids = 2
 ```